-Its a week from today, Tuesday the 18th that I go in for surgery.
-I have to admit theres been a few-times I have felt like a cow being loaded up the infamous race to the abattoirs… whats really behind that door?
+A week from today, I go in for surgery.
+I have to admit there have been a few times I have felt like a cow being loaded up the infamous race to the abattoirs… whats really behind that door?
 Hmmm.
 The funny thing is in all these life stopping moments, that in fact does not stop, it continues.
-Clothes need to be washed and potatoes need to be peeled.
+Clothes need to be washed, and the potatoes need to be peeled.

 It was during a particular potato peeling moment that I was reflecting and having a giggle about my friendships and some memories in particular.

 Primary School at Haslem St 3620 was perfect.
-We had a class that pretty much stayed together through the entire 6 years.
-And if memory serves me right we were all friendly, to me my class felt like a big family.
-I often reminisce about those days and it fills me with a pleasant nostalgia.
-I had beautiful close knit girlfriends that I still hold dear to my heart today, and thanks to the wonders of Facebook some of us still keep in touch intermittently.
+We had a class that pretty much stayed together for the entire 6 years.
+And if memory serves me right we were all friendly, to me, my class felt like a big family.
+I often reminisce about those days, and it fills me with a pleasant nostalgia.
+I had beautiful close-knit girlfriends that I still hold dear to my heart today, and thanks to the wonders of Facebook some of us still keep in touch intermittently.

 Some of you who may know me or knew me as a kid may know that I was the kid without an eyelid.
 I was born perfectly formed albeit a lovely piece of skin that closes over one eye and zero eyelashes.
 It was extremely noticeable at an early age, gradually it improved with multitudes of operations.
 My mum says I was the first kid in Australia to be born with this condition.
 Wow!
-I think I would have preferred to be the first kid born with X-ray vision, or super fast muscle twitch fibres but beggars cant be choosers!
+I think I would have preferred to be the first kid born with X-ray vision or super fast muscle twitch fibers but beggars can’t be choosers!

 The gorgeous thing about primary school for me was that not ONE kid ever teased me in my class.
 I was never really aware of my disfigurement most of the time, which was bliss.
 Kids can be cruel, but my kids weren’t.
 My fellow primary schoolers were kind and fun.
 That was good.
 I’m smiling now thinking about it.